rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 ### The functions we define

-In The middle section will add our functions.
-Between each section of the workshop we'll copy the previous sections code forward into a new file.
-Refine and adding as we move through the API.
-The goal isn't to have allot of files but to allow you to see how the code evolves overtime into a python module you can use to explore the ArchivesSpace REST API on your own.
+In The middle section we will add our functions.
+Between each section of the workshop we'll copy the previous code forward to a new file.
+We will redefine and adding as we move through the API.
+The goal isn't to have allot of files but to allow you to see how the code evolves overtime into a python module.

 --